 Ride into Hells Canyon Wilderness on the Hells Canyon Scenic Byway.
 Time for a look at North America's deepest river gorge.

 Ride from Joseph into the Hells Canyon Wilderness today.
 Climb the high Wallowa Mountain Loop / Hells Canyon Scenic Byway to the Hells Canyon Overlook.
 Have a look at the deepest river gorge in North America.
 (More incredible photos!)
-Ride down to the river at the bottom, then it's a short climb to Halfway.
+Ride down to the river at the bottom.
 Stay tonight at Pine Valley Lodge.

 As an optional extra, a person traveling solo on any inn-to-inn trip may reserve a room for his or her exclusive use.
 This will guarantee you a private room and private bath every night.
 Unlike other tour companies, if you're willing to share a room, there is no extra charge for coming solo, no matter when you sign up for the tour - even if you wind up with a private room by default.